Reviews You Can Rely On

 A word about our testing approach: Bike thieves will likely not have a corded grinder and a vice.
 We conduct our tests in a controlled setting with a corded angle grinder and a bench vice to eliminate the great degree of variability in performance with battery-powered tools.
 The amperage and battery life difference between two cordless angle grinders can easily double the cut times.
 The times displayed in our review are meant to form objective comparisons between products and may not reflect the time needed to remove a lock from a bike in a real-world situation.

-We cut through each model using a battery-powered angle grinder to see how long it took and how many cuts were necessary to free the bike from the lock.
+We used an angle grinder to cut through each model to determine how long it took and how many cuts were necessary to free the bike from the lock.
 We take bike security seriously, so we bought, used, and destroyed every lock in this review to leave no stone unturned.

 To see which bike lock came out on the top of the pack, we created a challenging series of tests to evaluate their performance side-by-side.
 Our testers used these locks to visit practically every conceivable place you may want to use a bike lock, such as offices, libraries, bike shops, college campuses, local coffeehouses, watering holes, and grocery stores — spending hundreds of hours transporting and securing them in various locations.
-For more information on our testing protocol, see our full How We Test article.
+See our full How We Test article for more information on our testing protocol.

 Our bike lock testing uses four rating metrics: